All Episodes

 I mean, I could add to your list.

-Um, there is a phenomenon.
+There is a phenomenon.

-Democrats rarely, if ever break ranks.
+Democrats rarely, if ever, break ranks.

-Republican in fighting never ends.
+Republican fighting never ends.

 I mean, Liz Cheney has her own personal agenda now.

-And we hear she wants to run for president.
+She's in leadership in the House, and we hear she wants to run for president.

 Okay.

-Um, that's something you won't see Democrats do very often, if even at all.
+That's something you won't see Democrats do very often, if even at all.

-And as it relates to all the issues that you bring up, well, you can blame the media mob, you can blame big tech, you can blame the Democratic Party, and yes, you can blame weak Republicans.
+And as it relates to all the issues that you bring up, well, you can blame the media mob.

-If we can hold the line on all of this and get to 2022, Republicans take back the house, they win those those seven state seats that I keep talking about, then Republicans will be in a much better position come January 2023.
+If we can get voter integrity and we can stop the power grab, packing the courts, ending the legislative filibuster, D.C. statehood, if we can hold the line on all of this and get to 2022, Republicans take back the House, they win those seven state seats that I keep talking about, then Republicans will be in a much better position come January 2023.

-It's not gonna be Joe Biden as the Democrat.
+I think it's a pretty safe bet it's not going to be Joe Biden as the Democrat.

 That's my guess as of today.

-Uh, is Donald Trump gonna run?
+Is Donald Trump going to run?

 I don't know.

-He said to me the other day when I interviewed him, first time I'd interviewed him since the election, that he's thinking seriously about it, and he's leaving every door open.
+He said to me the other day when I interviewed him, first time I'd interviewed him since the election, that he's thinking seriously about it and he's leaving every door open.

 Will he?

-And I keep saying we're the party of liberty and freedom and the constitution.
+And I keep saying we're the party of liberty and freedom and the Constitution.

-We're the party that believes in law and order, so every American's safe and secure.
+We're the party that believes in law and order so every American's safe and secure.

-Conservatives believe in choice and education.
+We conservatives, I'm not a Republican, conservatives believe in choice and education.

 We believe in low taxes, less bureaucracy, secure borders.